Managed by Cape Town Environmental Education Trust (CTEET), this project aims to secure the future of two endangered butterfly species.

 The project's long term aims are to prevent Kedestes barberae bunta from becoming extinct and improve and protect the remaining habitat.
 The work is also a great opportunity to raise awareness around the threatened species in Cape Town and inspire budding conservationists to help the nature in their back yard.

-More information of CTEET conservation projects can be found on www.cteet.co.za/naturecarefund.co.za
+More information on the Kedestes Butterfly Conservation Project can be found on http://cteet.co.za/kedestes/

 Project 172517187 location - South Africa, Africa